A Love Letter To New York

 Hungry for contrast.

-New York teaches you there is always:
+New York quietly teaches you there’s always another neighborhood.

 Not because it’s perfect.